The Jewett-Cressey House, 39 Pleasant St., Rowley MA (1732)

 John and Hannah Mighill Perley

 John Perley, son of Samuel, was born in Linebrook Parish, Ipswich, 22 Nov., 1743, and was a 5th generation descendant of Ipswich settler Alan Perley.
-He removed to Rowley shortly after 3 Jan., 1769, and there made his home.
+He moved to Rowley shortly after 3 Jan., 1769, and there made his home.
 It is said that Mr. Perley’s residence was located at the southern corner of the Common, on the right going south, and that the house now located there is the same; it has a curb roof, and in Mr. Perley’s day had an immense chimney in the center, which, it is said, his son Nathaniel removed when he thoroughly repaired the old mansion, running through it from front to rear door a wide and attractive hall, after the English pattern, erecting the two chimneys and covering its frame entirely new.

 Captain and Mrs. Nathaniel M. Perley